jdunmire/LCD_exercises/README.md

 =============
-This is code for a set of exercises (coming soon) at [RockingDLabs](http://rockingdlabs.dunmire.org) that demonstrate using the Sparkfun Color LCD Breakout board with an Arduino UNO.
+This is code for a set of exercises (coming soon) at [RockingDLabs](http://rockingdlabs.dunmire.org) that demonstrate using the SparkFun Color LCD Breakout board with an Arduino UNO.

-See the LICENSE file for copyright and license information.
+See the `LICENSE` file for copyright and license information.

 Components